 Private, for profit

-The student population of Rasmussen College-Mankato has declined by 23% over five years.
+The student population of Rasmussen College-Mankato has stayed relatively flat over five years.

-The Rasmussen College-Mankato diversity score of 0.00 is less than the state average of 0.57.
-The school's diversity has declined by 100% over five years.
+The Rasmussen College-Mankato diversity score of 1.00 is more than the state average of 0.52.
+The school's diversity has stayed relatively flat over five years.

 Student : Teacher Ratio